MaryAngelique/freecodecamp-personal-portfolio/README.md

 - My portfolio should have a projects section with an id of projects.✅

-- The projects section should contain at least one element with a class of project-tile to hold a project.
+- The projects section should contain at least one element with a class of project-tile to hold a project.✅

 - The projects section should contain at least one link to a project.